 This feature enables ads to serve only when after a certain trigger, for example, when scrolling down.
 This makes the website easier to load, enhancing the user experience.

 To get the most of your ad placement, you can follow the tips we presented in this article.
-However, optimization and monetization require a bit of time and skill.
-Moreover, you have to analyze and research user intent.
-Here is where CodeFuel can help.
-You can enrich your website with display ads, text ads, and shopping ads that are specifically relevant to your audience, and match its intent every time.
-Learn more about how high-intent ads result with high-intent visitors.
+However, this requires a bit of time and skill.
+Moreover, you have to analyze and research your user intent for every campaign.
+Here is where an intent-based ad solution like CodeFuel comes to help.
+You can enrich your website with display ads, text ads, and news that are specifically relevant to your audience, and match its intent every time.
+Learn more about how high-intent ads result on high-intent visitors.
 Contact us.